bustardcelly/nodejs-babel-template/README.md

-# Examples in NodeJS and the Grove Kit
+# Project Template for using Node 5 with Babel and CucumberJS Testing
-> The intention of this repository is to showcase soem examples of using NodeJS and the Grove Kit board and peripherals.
+> The intention of this repository is to provide a project temp;ate for using NodeJS 5 with Babel and CucumberJS for testing.

 # Quickstart
 ```